OrganicAC/Bookmark-Manager/README.md

 2. create the database using the command CREATE DATABASE bookmark_manager;
 3. connect to the database with \c bookmark_manager
 4. run the query saved in the file 01_create_bookmarks_table.sql

+User Story 2:

+As a frequent user of the Internet
+So I can store one of my favourite websites to visit later I want to add new bookmarks to my Bookmark Manager